wsjung/fishnet/docs/getting_started.md

 ```

 2. The `results/<trait>/` directory stores results for the input summary
 statistics p-values.
-The `master_sumary.csv` is the final output file from
-FISHNET.
 The `enriched_modules/` directory lists significantly enriched
 modules for each network.
 The `GO_summaries/` directory lists statistics for the
 GO overrepresentation analysis.
+The FISHNET genes for the trait and the network the genes originate from can be found in  `summary/<network>_<trait>_fishnet_genes_<FDR-threshold>.csv`

 ```
 results/
 └── <trait>/